DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Curse of Strahd/SESSIONS/Session 67 - 07.17.2025.md

 - Pigeon is a new insult.
 - Adi grabs Rin's skull necklace and color-shifting shirt.
 - 86gp 12pp from Rin
+- We set the dome in the map room.
+- Everyone agrees to remove all curses and outside voices from our heads.
+- Sounds of many small feet throughout the night.

+***Long Rest***
+- Delban has been released.